Objectives

 Fanny Tremblay-Racicot

-Ph.D., Professor at the École nationale d’administration publique (ENAP)
+Ph.D., Professor at the École nationale d’administration publique (ENAP) and co-responsible for axis 4

 Mobilized Experts